Scholarships

 Scholarship FAQs

-• To be eligible for and MCC Foundation scholarship, students must:
+To be eligible for an MCC Foundation scholarship, students must:

 Complete the FAFSA for the current academic year if eligible to do so.
 If unable to complete the FAFSA, please contact the Manchester campus Financial Aid office for guidance.

-• Be enrolled in a degree or certificate program and be homed at the Manchester campus.
+• Be homed at the Manchester campus and enrolled in a degree or certificate program at Manchester.
 MCC Foundation cannot extend scholarships to students enrolled in a degree or certificate program at another campus.

 • Merit scholarships - students with a min.
-3.0 GPA and letter of recommendation from a professor or staff member may apply for consideration.
+3.0 GPA will be considered for a merit scholarship.
+Some merit scholarships require additional documents such as a letter of recommendation from a professor or staff member.

 Email ma-scholarships@ctstate.edu or call 860-512-2909.